spacer

 Grid Reference Systems:

-The NGR, Irish and UTM grids divide the country with a grid of 100Km x 100Km, which W.A.B. call “Large Squares”.
-The NGR and UTM give these a 2 letter reference i.e. HP, SP, TQ, WV etc. whilst the Irish Grid uses a single letter C, D, G, H & J. This is shown on the map above.
-The Large Squares are then broken down with a 10Km x 10Km grid; these are given a 2-digit reference.
+The NGR, Irish and UTM grids divide the country with a grid of 100km x 100km, which W.A.B. call “Large Squares”.
+The NGR and UTM give these a 2 letter reference i.e. HP, SP, TQ, WV etc. whilst the Irish Grid uses a single letter C, D, G, H & J. This is shown on the map.
+The Large Squares are then broken down with a 10km x 10km grid; these are given a 2-digit reference.
 The first digit is called the “Easting” and is read from the top or bottom of the map.
 The second digit is called the “Northing” and is read from the side of the map.

 Although the NGR, Irish and UTM grids are derived in the same way, they do not exactly coincide.
 Therefore, it is not possible to change Irish or UTM grids into NGR’s.
 The three systems are used.

 Care must be taken in the interpretation of areas from small-scale maps.
 The addresses of British Stations given in RSGB and International Call Books can be misleading.
-The postal address system tends to use Old County names that no longer exist, and old boundaries of existing Counties from before all, or some, of the reorganisations of the administrative systems.
+The postal address system tends to use old County names that no longer exist.

 Islands: